 The Company's chief operating decision maker evaluates segment performance and allocates resources based on Segment Adjusted EBITDA.
 Segment Adjusted EBITDA is defined as income (loss) from continuing operations, net of income taxes adjusted for net interest expense, income tax expense (benefit), depreciation, amortization of intangibles and stock-based compensation expense and prior to the allocation of certain corporate expenses.
-Segment Adjusted EBITDA excludes acquisition and integration expenses; restructuring and other expense; and other expenses related to the Company's strategic assessment.
+Segment Adjusted EBITDA excludes acquisition, integration and transitional expenses; restructuring and other expense; and other expenses related to the Company's strategic assessment.
+Segment Adjusted EBITDA also excludes the operating losses of start-up branch locations that the Company has invested in organically rather than through acquisition.
 Segment Adjusted EBITDA is a measure of earnings that management monitors as an important indicator of operating and financial performance.
 The accounting policies of the operating and reportable segments are consistent with those described in the Company's summary of significant accounting policies.